tms4517/DE1-SoC-Projects/power3/README.md

-THe aim of this project is to create a simple custom instruction slave and interface it to a NiosII soft-core processor.
+The aim of this project is to create a simple custom instruction slave and interface it to a NiosII soft-core processor.

 ## RTL